 Section 1.
-The officers shall be 2nd year Co-President, 1st year Co-President, Program Director, Secretary, and Treasurer.
+The officers shall be two Co-Presidents, Program Director, Secretary, Treasurer and Sale Coordinator.

 Section 2.
 Term:

-A. With the exception of the 2nd year Co-President, officers will be elected annually by the majority vote by secret ballet and tellers at the April meeting.
+- With the exception of any 2nd year Co-President, officers will be elected annually by the majority vote by secret ballot and tallies at the April meeting.
 They shall be installed in May and take active office in July.

-B. The Co-Presidents are limited to one consecutive 2-year term in office, except as noted in the Standing Rules.
-The 1st year Co-President automatically becomes the 2nd year Co-President and remains on the Executive Board the following year.
+- The Co-Presidents have the option to serve a second term.
+They are limited to one consecutive 2-year term in office, except as noted in the Standing Rules.

-C. The offices of Program Director, Secretary, and Treasurer are limited to serving their terms in the same office, as defined in the Standing Rules.
+- The offices of Program Director, Secretary, Treasurer, and Sale Coordinator are limited to serving their terms in the same office, as defined in the Standing Rules.